teamwalnut/rescript-urql/docs/api.md

 # API

 This document provides all of the API documentation for `reason-urql`.
-For more on how to get started, check out our [Getting Started](/docs/getting-started.md) guide.

 ## Components